rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 ### 4.1.2 Purely Deontological AI, what is it good for

-_(TODO, ok maybe use actual title that references that this section is about safety properties...)_

 Given that different people use the term 'tool AI' in somewhat different ways, I will stick with the verbose purely deontological AI from here on.